rfitak/Bobs-Bioinformatics/exercises/bobs-one-liners.md

 # Set a new default format for job info using ann environmental variable
 export SACCT_FORMAT="JobId,JobName,User,Account,NCPUS,Elapsed,MaxRSS"
 sacct -j 179506 --units=G

+# Run an interactive job with bash (log into a node just like a normal ssh session: USE SPARINGLY!)
+srun --pty -I bash
 ```

 <br>